 Requirement #2: Recommendation Support

 Submit a minimum of one person's contact information of an individual who knows you well and supports your case for reinstatement.
+Please contact your recommender in advance to ask for their permission to complete a recommendation on your behalf.
 The individual can be a USF professor or staff member (not your CASA Academic Success Coach), high school teacher/counselor, therapist, or employer; and who is not related to you (peers/friends are also excluded).
 Your recommender will be sent an email to submit recommendation feedback online.

 NOTE: Late submissions are not accepted.